How to apply for Education Maintenance Allowance

 The table below shows the evidence you will need to give, depending on your specific circumstances on the first day of your course:

-If you wish to discuss your situation further, call Education Maintenance Allowance Helpline.
+Further information can be found in the EMA Independence Status Evidence Guide.
+If you wish to discuss your situation further, call the Education Maintenance Allowance Helpline.

 Third party evidence